pharo-open-documentation/pharo-wiki/General/Travis.md

   - Pharo64-7.0
 ```

-# .smalltalk.ston
+# `.smalltalk.ston`
-.smalltalk.ston where you specify the baseline of your project and the packages containing the tests
+`.smalltalk.ston` is the file where you specify the baseline to use for your project and the packages containing the tests (used to compute coverage).

 ```
 SmalltalkCISpec {